Introduction to Community Care

 The Court of Appeal in England and Wales has held that direct payments will count as income of a couple for Income Support purposes, if a disabled person ‘employs’ her/his partner as the carer, but will not count if a third party is employed (Casewell v Secretary of State for Work and Pensions, 2008).

-Trusts are only permitted to make direct payments in respect of personal social services which a person has been assessed as needing.
+Where a direct payment is requested by a person with social care needs, trusts are only permitted to make direct payments in respect of the personal social services which that person has been assessed as needing.
 They cannot make direct payments in lieu of health services, including some community services such as community nursing or services provided by medical staff.

 The Direct Payments Scheme aims to give the user greater control and independence.
 Although this is accompanied by increased responsibilities, the guidance issued by the DHSSPS emphasises the need for a person availing of the direct payments scheme to have access to support services and practical assistance.

 The Centre for Independent Living provides a range of services for people using and considering Direct Payments.
-The centre works to promote the principles of independent living (hone number: 02890 648546).
+The centre works to promote the principles of independent living (phone number: 028 9064 8546).

-Anyone who is dissatisfied with any aspect of the direct payments scheme, including being refused a payment, should use the social services complaints procedure in the first instance.
+Anyone who is dissatisfied with any aspect of the direct payments scheme, including being refused a payment, should use the trust complaints procedure in the first instance.

 When a person is incapable for whatever reason of managing her/his own financial affairs, the law permits the appointment of another person to take charge of these.
 This can be done in a variety of ways.
-The particular circumstances of a given case will dictate which type of intervention is necessary.
+The particular circumstances of a given case will dictate which type of intervention is necessary and/or available.

 The following are some of the most common types of appointment: